icooperstein/exomiser_optimization/README.md

 * jupyter notebooks used for figure generation in manuscript as well as PDFs of final figures

 ## Analyses
+### Prune HPO term lists
+HPO term lists were "pruned" by removing all perinatal and prenatal HPO terms from probands comprehensive HPO term lists.
+A complete list of removed terms can be found in manuscript's supplementary materials or [prune_term_lists.py](analyses/prune_term_lists.py)

 ### Subset to proband-only VCF

 ```